cheezball262/ansible/README.md

     Could use some filtering to get rid of the non-essential return data.

-**listUserScript.yaml** - will remove a user and associated directories from the system.
+**listUserScript.yaml** - will list all users/userids/comments on the system.

      usage: ansible-playbook listUserScript.yaml<userid>